 You can see that I had an initial purchase of 75 shares at the beginning of 2017.
 Every quarter, those have paid a solid 5-6% dividend!
 Over time, I’ve accumulated about 10 more shares and those are all helping me buy more and more shares each quarter.

 On the far right column you can even see the estimated annual dividend income I should receive! $113 in annual income may not be much, but that number is up 20% from when I initially purchased the stock.
 One REIT that a friend of mine loves is the VNQ (Vanguard Real Estate ETF).

-4. Rental property
+4. Rental Property

 5. Invest in other businesses